sonus21/rqueue/README.md

 ### Worker/Task executor
-A  method can be marked as worker/message listener using `RqueueListener` annotation
+Any method that's part of spring bean, can be marked as worker/message listener using `RqueueListener` annotation

 ```java